-- 1. Place the book/s in the DropBox for return - 2.
-Sign in the Logbook for Returned Books (Don't skip signing in the logbook.
-Indicate your email address and, if possible, please bring your own pen.) - 3.
+- 1. Place the book/s in the DropBox for return - Sign in the Logbook for Returned Books (Don't skip signing in the logbook.
+Indicate your email address and, if possible, please bring your own pen or you may go to this link to fill in the form: https://cutt.ly/upvlib borrow-return) - 3.
 The library will send an email (Acknowledgement receipt will be sent thru email.)